RawanAbdelkader272/RawanAbdelkader272/README.md

 ---

-## Verification Philosophy
+## Engineering Philosophy

-> *"I don't verify designs — I validate specifications.
-Every coverage point maps to a requirement.
-Every test vector has a purpose.
-Silicon doesn't negotiate with timing violations, and neither do I."*
+> *"Verification is not a phase to be completed — it is the foundation upon which reliable silicon is built.
+I architect RTL with testability as a first-class constraint, not an afterthought."*

-- Architect testbenches before RTL exists (spec-driven verification)
+- Develop coverage-driven test plans before RTL implementation begins
-- Automate regression management to detect regressions within 15 minutes of commit
+- Build reusable verification components with golden model references (C++/Python)
-- Characterize PPA tradeoffs during microarchitecture exploration, not post-synthesis
+- Characterize power, performance, and area tradeoffs during microarchitecture exploration
 - Treat metastability not as a corner case but as a first-class design constraint

 ---

-## Professional Channels
+## Professional Engagement

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rawan-abdelkader-28a8092b2)